 How is a bridge attached?

 The attachment procedure usually takes two or three appointments to complete.
-At the first appointment Dr. Kreiner-Litt, Dr. Kreiner-Lieberman, Dr. Kreiner-Shamash, Dr. Turk, Dr. Kreiner, Dr. Quick, Dr. Heller, Dr. Schlusselberg or Dr. Rosenberg will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+At the first appointment Dr. Kreiner-Litt, Dr. Kreiner-Lieberman, Dr. Kreiner-Shamash, Dr. Turk, Dr. Kreiner, Dr. Quick, Dr. Heller, Dr. Schlusselberg, Dr. Rosenberg, Dr. Felix or Dr. Kostin will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.

 Since the bridge must be fabricated very precisely to ensure correct bite and to match the opposing tooth, impressions of the teeth are taken and sent to a lab where the bridge will be constructed.